 OPERATIONAL PLANNING.
-The program team determined the operational plans based on academic year and summer schedules for the site, number of students to be served, the teacher and/or program specialist staff-to-student ratio, safety protocols, and transportation needs and provision.
+The program team determined the operational plans based on the number of sites to offer activities, academic year and summer schedules for each site, number of students to be served at each site, the teacher and/or teacher assistant staff-to-student ratio, safety protocols for each site, and transportation needs and provision.

 RECRUITMENT AND RETENTION OF STUDENTS.
-C.A.
-Moore and Lawnwood Elementary Schools have agreed to identify those among their student bodies who would most benefit from 21st Century Community Learning programs.
-BGCSLC staff will recruit students at the schools' Open House events and at School Advisory Council meetings and will call parents whose students have been referred by the schools.
-BGCSLC also will recruit by distributing flyers and by posting promotional materials on its website and in social media.
+Fort Pierce Westwood Academy has agreed to identify those among its student body who would most benefit from 21st Century Community Learning programs.
+Guidance counselors will actively participate in this process by meeting with these students and stressing the fact that the students need additional academic help.
+BGCSLC staff will recruit students at the school's Open House event and at PTA meetings and will call parents whose students have been referred by the school.
+BGCSLC also will recruit by distributing flyers and by posting promotional materials on its website.

 SELECTION OF PARTNERS.
-BGCSLC has entered into numerous partnerships that will benefit the students enrolled in 21st Century Explorers Continuing its longstanding positive relationship with St. Lucie Public Schools, BGCSLC has secured not only a detailed commitment from the schools, but from the School District as well.
+BGCSLC has entered into numerous partnerships that will benefit the students enrolled in Club Panther.
+Continuing its longstanding positive relationship with St. Lucie Public Schools, BGCSLC has secured not only a detailed commitment from the school, but from the School District as well.
 Other partners have volunteered to provide specific services to the program and/or students' parents during Adult Family Meetings throughout the year.
 For example, Families of the Treasure Coast has offered to conduct an Adult Family meeting during which it will provide resources to help parents improve parenting skills, and collaborate with BGCSLC's A+ Attendance Support, a truancy reduction program, to suggest strategies parents can use to help ensure that their kids attend school.
-At another meeting, United Against Poverty will describe its free Member.
-Share grocery program for in come-qualified people and its Crisis Stabilization Program, which gives families in crises access to a Life Enrichment Coach who can help stabilize their situations.
+At another meeting, United Against Poverty will describe its free Member Share grocery program for in come-qualified people and its Crisis Stabilization Program, which gives families in crises access to a Life Enrichment Coach who can help stabilize their situations.